jurassic73/split89/readme.md

   The pins on the pro micro need to be connected to the respective rows and columns of the keyboard matrix.
 They can be connected at any point of the column or row.
 On the row connection, connect to the common connection across all diodes, not on the switch side of a diode.

   I cut 8" wires again, six at a time, to connect to my pro micro and then tied them to the matrix as you can see below.
 I had some scrap left over but it's worth it for ease of install to ensure everything can reach with slack to give you routing options.

+  There is a jumper and resistor that need to be installed.
+The wire jumper ties it's pin low to ground(right half).
+The resistor ties it's pin high(left half).
+This is done so the Arduino knows which side is which to apply the firmware accordingly to what you've wired out.

 ![image](https://i.imgur.com/q0PjyJa.jpg)